ledesma-ivan/ledesma-ivan.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi!
-I'm Ivan, a Data Science student at William Brown National University and a Machine Learning Engineer passionate about solving business problems with cutting-edge technologies.
+Hello! i'm Data Science student at William Brown National University and a Machine Learning Engineer passionate about solving business problems with cutting-edge technologies.
 I am currently working on side projects, including an exciting Docker PostgreSQL Data Pipeline project.

 My experience includes working on various Machine Learning projects, such as automated product categorization for e-commerce, salary prediction models, product review classification, and home credit risk analysis for Anyone AI.
 I consider myself a self-starter, results-oriented and passionate about teamwork.